radu122T/AtelierMaxim-v4/README.md

 Atelier Maxim

 AtelierMaxim is an e-commerce app that sells woodworking crafts made by eng.
 Sorin Maxim.
 The website was created using mobile-first approach.

 Working towards releasing MVP.
 This phase includes the following features/capabilities:
 - Add user login
 - Improve overall responsiveness
+- Add commentaries

 Package dependencies
 front-end: